-ID of the investment priority 1a
+ID of the investment priority la

 Title of the investment Enhancing research and innovation (R&I) infrastructure and capacities to develop R&I excellence, and promoting centres of competence, in particular those of European

-priority Interest
+priority interest

-2.A.5 Specific objectives corresponding to the investment priority and expected results

-ID of the specific SO 1 objective specific Title of the specific objective Stimulating participation in R&D&I through the development of the necessary public infrastructure in line with the Smart Specialisation Strategy.
-Results that the Member States seek to achieve with Union support In 2012, total R&D expenditure as a percentage of GDP stood at 0.91%, thus exceeding Malta's EU 2020 target of 0.67%.
-The Business Enterprise sector remains the main contributor to R&D expenditure; this was followed by expenditure from the public sector.
+2.A.5 Specific objectives corresponding to the investment priority and expected results uves corresponding to the investment priority and expected results ID of the specific SO 1 objective Title of the specific Stimulating participation in R&D&I through the development of the necessary public infrastructure in line with the Smart Specialisation Strategy. objective Results that the In 2012, total R&D expenditure as a percentage of GDP stood at 0.91%, thus exceeding Malta's EU 2020 target of 0.67%.
+The Member States seek to Business Enterprise sector remains the main contributor to R&D expenditure; this was followed by expenditure from the public achieve with Union support sector.
 Notwithstanding, the progress achieved over the past years, Malta's R&I system is still in its infancy stage and consequently investment is required to effectively foster growth and co-operation within this sector.
 The lack of home-grown R&D, research institutes and research infrastructure, shows that whilst efforts at increasing human resource capacity in R&D have been ongoing for a number of years, additional efforts are necessary to create the necessary enabling environment for further research activity.[1]
-The 2014 Innovation Union Scoreboard highlights that Malta remains a moderate innovator, performing below the EU average for most innovation indicators.
+The 2014 Innovation Union Scoreboard highlights that Malta remains a moderate innovator, performing below the EU average for 71 most innovation indicators.
 High growth is observed in community designs and in the most cited scientific publications, and relative strengths are observed in community trademarks, non-R&D innovation expenditures and in employment in knowledge-intensive activities, amongst others.
 However, strong weaknesses are observed in non-EU doctorate students and new doctorate graduates.
-In addition, large declines in growth are also observed for non-EU doctorate students, sales share of new innovations as well as license and patent revenues from abroad.[2]
+In addition, large declines in growth are also observed for non-EU doctorate students, sales share of new innovations as well as license , e , e , e , e , e , e , e , e , e , e and patent revenues from abroad.[2]
 Malta is still developing its national system of innovation[3] while limited R&D spending, together with low innovation activity, patent registrations, doctoral graduates, and employment opportunities in the RTDI sector remain some of Malta's main weaknesses.
 Within this context, investment under this investment priority will address key challenges including: limited public capacity in terms of infrastructure to undertake research activities and hence a limited research and innovation culture; limited collaboration between private and public sectors; limited expenditure in R&D notwithstanding that the national target was achieved; limitation of research infrastructural facilities; and a lack of physical space and expertise requiring a multi-disciplinary approach.

 Through this planned investment it is expected that there will be the creation of multi-disciplinary research within public infrastructure thus enabling Malta's increased participation in applications for patents and increased collaboration between different disciplines and collaboration between academia and industry in areas of common interest in line with the smart specialisation strategy.
 Furthermore, this investment priority will include the undertaking of indigenous research in the area of health leading to applications for patents and collaboration with both the private sector and research institutions in such an important area of research.